 • Oil – To fry without the risk of the oil burning, use a neutral-flavored, high-smoke-point oil such as canola, vegetable, or avocado oil.
 Technically, olive oil doesn’t burn at frying temperatures, but it will impart an olive oil flavor.

-• Optional Candy Thermometer -New to frying?
-Consider a candy thermometer your best friend.
+• Optional Candy/Probe Thermometer -New to frying?
+Consider a candy or probe thermometer your best friend.
 Optimal frying temperature is 350F.

 • Meat Mallet, Rolling Pin, or Wine Bottle – Or something else that can assist with flattening out the chicken.